 Research and Teaching Interests

-Daniel Kifer (PI), Stephen Matthews, and Tse-Chuan Yang "A Utility for Private Data Sharing in Social Science.”
+- Daniel Kifer (PI), Stephen A. Matthews, and Tse-Chuan Yang "A Utility for Private Data Sharing in Social Science.”
 An NS Trustworthy Computing (TWC) in the Social Behavioral and Economic Sciences (SBES) Medium application.
+Awarded September 2012.

 Professional Awards and Achievements

 I serve as a co-editor for Demography (2016-2019).
 I have served on the journal's editorial board since 2010.
 Demography's Springer home page is: http://link.springer.com/journal/13524

 Also I currently serve as an associate editor for Demographic Research (2012-2016) online at http://www.demographic-research.org

 In the recent past I have served on the editorial boards of several other journals:

 - American Journal of Preventive Medicine (2005-2015) - online at http://www.ajpmonline.org

 - GeoJournal (2011 - 2015) - online at http://link.springer.com/journal/10708

 - Health and Place (1994 - 2004) - online at http://www.journals.elsevier.com/health-and-place